-The Partnership purchases propane primarily from major domestic oil companies.
+The Company purchases propane primarily from major domestic oil companies.
 Supplies of propane from these sources have traditionally been readily available, although no assurance can be given that supplies of propane will be readily available in the future.
-As a result of (i) the Partnership's ability to buy large volumes of propane and (ii) the Partnership's large distribution system and underground storage capacity, the Partnership believes that it is in a position to achieve product cost savings and avoid shortages during periods of tight supply to an extent not generally available to other retail propane distributors.
-The Partnership is not dependent upon any single supplier or group of suppliers, the loss of which would have a material adverse effect on the Partnership.
-For the year ended July 31, 1993, no supplier at any single delivery point provided more than 10% of Ferrellgas' total domestic propane supply.
-A portion of the Partnership's propane inventory is purchased under supply contracts which typically have a one year term and a fluctuating price relating to spot market prices.
-Certain of the Partnership's contracts specify certain minimum and maximum amounts of propane to be purchased thereunder.
-The Partnership may purchase and store inventories of propane in order to help insure uninterrupted deliverability during periods of extreme demand.
-The underground storage facilities with an aggregate capacity of approximately 168 million gallons.
-Currently, approximately 80 million gallons of this capacity is leased to third parties, and approximately 6 million gallons of capacity is exchanged with another company for approximately 6 million gallons of storage capacity at Bumstead, Arizona.
-The remaining space is available for the Partnership's own use.
+As a result of (i) the Company's ability to buy large volumes of propane and (ii) the Company's large distribution system and underground storage capacity, the Company believes that it is in a position to achieve product cost savings and avoid shortages during periods of tight supply to an extent not generally available to other retail propane distributors.
+The Company is not dependent upon any single supplier or group of suppliers, the loss of which would have a material adverse effect on the Company.
+For the year ended July 31, 1993, no supplier at any single delivery point provided more than 10% of the Company's total domestic propane supply.
+A portion of the Company's propane inventory is purchased under supply contracts which typically have a one year term and a fluctuating price relating to spot market prices.
+Certain of the Company's contracts specify certain minimum and maximum amounts of propane to be purchased thereunder.
+The Company may purchase and store inventories of propane in order to help insure uninterrupted deliverability during periods of extreme demand.
+The Company owns three underground storage facilities with an aggregate capacity of approximately 168 million gallons.
+Currently, approximately 118 million gallons of this capacity is leased to third parties, and approximately 6 million gallons of capacity is exchanged with another company for approximately 6 million gallons of storage capacity at Bumstead, Arizona.
+The remaining space is available for the Company's own use.

-Propane is generally transported from natural gas processing plants and refineries, pipeline terminals and storage facilities to retail distribution outlets and wholesale customers by railroad tank cars leased by the Partnership and highway transport trucks owned or leased by the Partnership.
-The Partnership operates a fleet of 62 transport trucks to transport propane from refineries, natural gas processing plants or pipeline terminals to the Partnership's retail distribution outlets.
+Propane is generally transported from natural gas processing plants and refineries, pipeline terminals and storage facilities to retail distribution outlets and wholesale customers by railroad tank cars leased by the Company and highway transport trucks owned or leased by the Company.
+The Company operates a fleet of 61 transport trucks to transport propane from refineries, natural gas processing plants or pipeline terminals to the Company's retail distribution outlets.
 Common carrier transport trucks may be used during the peak delivery season in the winter months or to provide service in areas where economic considerations favor common carrier use.
-Propane is then transported from the Partnership's retail distribution outlets to customers by the Partnership's fleet of 1,059 bulk delivery trucks, which are fitted generally with 2,000 to 3,000 gallon propane tanks.
+Propane is then transported from the Company's retail distribution outlets to customers by the Company's fleet of 1,058 bulk delivery trucks, which are fitted generally with 2,000 to 3,000 gallon propane tanks.
 Propane storage tanks located on the customers' premises are then filled from the delivery truck.
 Propane is also delivered to customers in portable cylinders.